Lizard Peninsula · TR12

 Why Manaccan is its own job.

-Conservation Area covers the village including the church; AONB and Heritage Coast across the parish.
+Locally, conservation Area covers the village including the church; AONB and Heritage Coast across the parish.
 Isolated dwelling policy applies strictly in the surrounding open countryside.
 For planning application specifically, parts of Manaccan sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Manaccan drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Manaccan project as a TR12-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Manaccan projects parish-up, not template-down — the TR12 context shapes the design from day one.
+Whether the project is on traditional cob and granite cottages in the centre or further out toward St Keverne, the planning application response is locally tuned.

 Planning note